WebAssembly/spec/md-proto/WebAssembly.md

 *call stack*.

-> Data associated with the call stack is stored outside any linear address space and is not directly accessible to applications.
+> Data associated with the call stack is stored outside any linear address space and isn't directly accessible to applications.

 ##### Call Validation